 Certain decisions require a congregational meeting (Chapter 10), for which notice must be given at worship services on the preceding two consecutive Sundays, and by mail or electronic means to all voting members at least 10 calendar days in advance.
-A minimum of 100 voting members must be present to constitute a quorum, and decisions are generally made by majority vote.
+A minimum of 100 voting members must be present to constitute a guorum, and decisions are generally made by majority vote.

-One meeting is required annually.
-Usually assembling in August, the annual budget is presented for approval, and nominees are elected to open lay leadership positions.
+One congregational meeting is required annually, usually assembling in August.
+The annual budget is presented for approval, and nominees are elected to open lay leadership positions.

-A special meeting may be called when a congregational vote is required.
-Specifically, this would be to call (or terminate) a pastor or minister, to ratify or amend the constitution, to approve a real estate transaction, or to terminate RLC's relationship with the ELCA.
+Council may convene a special meeting when a congregational vote is required, such as to call a pastor.
+Less commonly, a vote may be needed to amend the constitution, to approve a real estate transaction, to terminate a pastor, or to terminate RLC's relationship with the ELCA.
 (Chapter 5)